-Dont make Scalpay a one-night stopover - there is so much to see on both Scalpay, Harris and Lewis; Scalpay is a peaceful, pretty island and there are several walks that can be taken from the guest house all along scenic paths.
-There is a route out to the historic lighthouse at the south of the island, where you can see across The Minch to the mainland and the Isle of Skye.
-Otters and seals are frequently seen in various parts of the island.
-On Harris you need plenty of time to go south, a circular route that takes in The Golden Road, Luskentyre Beach, Rodel and Leverburgh; an incredible 16-mile drive out to West Harris, skirting the Harris Hills, through the gardens of Amhuinnsuidhe Castle and out to Hushinish Beach with views to Scarp; drive through the Harris Hills into Lewis and dont miss the west coast beaches, the iron ages villages, the Blackhouse Museum, Callanish Stones and the Carloway Broch - and lots more.
+We are almost midway between South Harris and Lewis, making this an excellent base from which to explore.
+The circular route south of Tarbert takes in The Golden Road, Luskentyre Beach, Rodel and Leverburgh; or an incredible 16-mile drive out to West Harris, skirting the Harris Hills, through the gardens of Amhuinnsuidhe Castle and out to Hushinish Beach with views to Scarp; drive through the Harris Hills into Lewis and dont miss the west coast beaches, the iron ages villages, the Blackhouse Museum, Callanish Stones and the Carloway Broch - and lots more.
 You really do need a week!

 Guests love the size of the rooms, the period features and the views.
 There is a wonderful stone hearth in the dining room showcasing the size of the rocks that built the house all those years ago.
 Guests can also enjoy the separate lounge with TV and DVD player, selection of DVDs, a multitude of maps and books, both fiction, non-fiction, local and geological, FREE WiFi, lovely garden and plenty of parking.